Richard enjoys writing about anything that interests him, which is mostly video games.

-1. If your characters are over leveled for a map, they won't gain ANY experience.
+- If your characters are over-leveled for a map, they won't gain ANY experience.
 If you are playing through a story map, stick to using characters around the level advised by the game to keep the experience flowing in and to keep the game challenging as well.

-2. If you plan on upgrade a two, three or even four-star character, then don't use them once they get to the minimum upgrade level of 20.
+- If you plan on upgrade a two, three, or even four-star character, then don't use them once they get to the minimum upgrade level of 20.
 Anything they gain after that will be rendered moot once you upgrade them.

-6. There are daily special maps which give you a one-star character, or a two-star character if you clear it on hard.
+- There are daily special maps that give you a one-star character, or a two-star character if you clear it on hard.
 On these maps, you lose if even one character falls.
 Although you can upgrade these characters, since you can also earn them in the orb draws the rewards are not often worth the effort.

-8. Flying units are weak to arrows!
-Certain weapons are also very effective on armored units, infantry and dragon units.
-The game lets you know which units are effective on your enemies or against you with a green check mark or a red X when you select a relevant unit so watch out for that.
+- Flying units are weak to arrows!
+Certain weapons are also very effective on armored units, infantry, and dragon units.
+The game lets you know which units are effective on your enemies or against you with a green checkmark or a red X when you select a relevant unit so watch out for that.

-9. The initial release has heroes from the following games: Shadow Dragon & Mystery of the Emblem, Binding Blade, Blazing Sword (aka "Fire Emblem" the first localized game), Awakening and both halves of Fates.
-This leaves out characters from Gaiden, Genealogy of the Holy War and its midquel, Path of Radiance and its sequel as well as Sacred Stones.
+- The initial release has heroes from the following games: Shadow Dragon & Mystery of the Emblem, Binding Blade, Blazing Sword (aka "Fire Emblem" the first localized game), Awakening and both halves of Fates.
+This leaves out characters from Gaiden, Genealogy of the Holy War, and its midquel, Path of Radiance and its sequel, as well as Sacred Stones.
 If your interest in heroes is playing with characters from the latter group, you may want to conserve your orbs until characters from your preferred game are released and then go nut until you hopefully get the characters you'd like.